Acting

 Sarah Kinlen | Actor | Various Creative AssignmentsWhat is Acting?

 With 11 years & 2 months of professional experience, Actor Sarah Kinlen understands Acting.
-Actor Sarah Kinlen describes Acting as:
+According to Actor Sarah Kinlen, Acting is:

 Acting is where a person (called an actor or actress) who adopts a character in theatre, television, film, radio, video or any other medium.
 Acting involves a broad range of skills, including a well-developed imagination, emotional facility, physical expressivity, vocal projection, clarity of speech, and the ability to interpret drama.
 Her film work can be found herehttps://m.imdb.com/name/nm6290941/